Skip to main content

 5301.707 Signatory Authority

-(a) Determinations and Findings (D&F) requiring Senior Procurement Executive (SPE), SAE, or higher level approval must be coordinated with the cognizant HCA by submission through the SCO to the cognizant HCA workflow.
+(a) Determinations and Findings (D&F) requiring SPE, Service Acquisition Executive (SAE), or higher-level approval must be coordinated with the cognizant HCA by submission through the SCO to the cognizant HCA workflow.

 (b) The contracting officer must submit D&Fs requiring HCA approval to the cognizant HCA workflow after coordination by the SCO.